eclipse-archived/ceylon-lang.org/documentation/introduction.md

     repeat(5, hello);

-Or we can specify the argument function inline:
+Or we can specify the argument function inline, either like this:

+    repeat(5, void print("Hello!"));

+Or, using a named argument invocation, like this:

     repeat {
         times = 5;